gabrielwillemann/vuepress-theme-material-free/README.md

 ## Configuration

-This is a example of `config.js` with all options availables:
+This is an example of `config.js` with all options available:

 ```js
 // .vuepress/config.js